Kenenisa Bekele: Marathon career

 Kenenisa ran the 2018 London Marathon in April and came in sixth place with a time of 2:08:53.
 He also ran the Amsterdam marathon in October 2018 but dropped out due to injury with about 2 km to go.

-2019: Berlin Marathon win

-Kenenisa won the 2019 Berlin Marathon in September in 2:01:41, the second fastest time ever and just two seconds off of the world record set by Eliud Kipchoge on the same course the previous year.
+Kenenisa won the 2019 Berlin Marathon in September in 2:01:41, the second fastest time ever at the time and just two seconds off of the world record set by Eliud Kipchoge on the same course the previous year.
 After the run he stated that he still believes that he can break the world record.

-2020

-Kenenisa won the London half marathon on 1 March 2020 in 60:22.
-He improved on the course record set by Mo Farah in 2019 by 1:18.
-Chris Thompson came in second with 61:07, also within the former course record.